 When you injure your anterior cruciate ligament (ACL), chances are it’s a complete tear and other structures in the knee joint are damaged.
-The physicians at Wellington Orthopaedic & Sports Medicine have extensive experience successfully repairing this type of complex injury at their four locations in Cincinnati, as well as their offices in Oxford, Sardinia, and West Chester, Ohio.
+The physicians at OrthoCincy Wellington Orthopaedics and Sports Medicine have extensive experience successfully repairing this type of complex injury at their four locations in Cincinnati, a location in West Chester, Ohio, and an office in Highland Heights, Kentucky.
 If you’ve developed knee pain, call the office that’s most convenient for you or schedule an appointment using online booking today.

 Your knee joint is supported by four ligaments that hold the bones in place and stabilize the joint.
 The ACL runs diagonally through your knee joint, connecting your femur with your tibia.
 Your ACL prevents your tibia from sliding away from your femur.
 It’s also responsible for giving your knee rotational stability.

 Out of the four knee ligaments, the ACL is the one most often injured.
 While the other ligaments are generally injured following a direct blow, the ACL is usually injured by specific movements, such as:

 You’re most likely to tear the ACL if you engage in sports such as basketball, skiing, football, and soccer.

 Many patients notice a popping sound or sensation when they first injure their ACL.
 You’ll also likely experience one or more of the following:

 Pain, swelling, and knee instability often appear immediately.
 In about 50% of all cases, patients sustain other injuries in their knee along with an ACL tear, such as meniscus and cartilage damage.